vanzasetia/personal-website/src/blogs/guide-html-image.md

 ## Using the `width` and `height` attribute

 These two attributes tell the size of the loading image.
 This prevents your users from experiencing [a jumping screen](https://web.dev/static/articles/cls/video/web-dev-assets/layout-instability-api/layout-instability2.webm)—a *schadenfreude*—when the image is loaded.
 That phenomenon is called [layout shifts](https://web.dev/articles/optimize-cls).
 If you use Lighthouse, you can see a number for [Cumulative Layout Shift (CLS)](https://web.dev/articles/cls).
-The bigger the number means the worse your website is.
+The bigger the number means the worse your website's Lighthouse score is.

 To use these two attributes, you need to know the size of your image in pixel values.
 Then, you write the values without any unit (unitless).
 If the image's width is `1600px` and its height is `1200px`, you can write `width="1600"` and `height="1200"`.
 But if your image renders on your webpage only in the size of `800px` times `600px` (rendered size), you can use those two values for the width and height respectively.